funfuncpro/catatan/packages/catatan_frontend/README.md

 ## Functional Programming Concepts

-The codebase heavily employs functional programming principles.
-Here's how:
+The codebase heavily employs functional programming principles (but not all).
+Here's all of the application of functional programming concepts in this project:

 ### 1. Immutability